MrKai77/Loop/README.md

     <img src="resources/screenshots/Remap Caps Lock.gif">
 </div>

-To set Caps Lock as the trigger key, remap it to Control in System Settings, and repeat the process for every connected keyboard.
-Note that Loop won't be triggered by the actual Control key, despite the remapping.
+To set `Caps Lock` as the trigger key, remap it to `Control` in System Settings, and repeat the process for every connected keyboard.
+In Loop, make sure the `Right Control` key is selected as your trigger.

 # Additional Notes